 If the Beneficiary is the Participant’s surviving spouse, distribution of the Account may be delayed until December 31st of the calendar year in which the Participant would have attained age 70 ½, at which time the entire account must then be paid over a period not extending beyond the life expectancy of the spousal Beneficiary.

 Interpretation.
-This section has been drafted in accordance with Treasury Regulations issued under Section 401(a)(9) of the Code.
+This section has been drafted in accordance with Treasury Regulations issued under IRC §401(a)(9).
 To the extent there is a conflict between this Section and the Code, the provisions of the Code and applicable Treasury Regulations shall prevail.

 Unforeseeable Emergency Withdrawals.

-Notwithstanding any other provisions of this Plan, in the event of an Unforeseeable Emergency a Participant may request that benefits be paid to him or her at any time.
+Notwithstanding any other provisions of this Plan, in the event of an Unforeseeable Emergency a Participant may request that benefits be paid to the Participant at any time.
 Such request shall be subject to any limitations specified by the investment carrier.
 Benefits to be paid shall be limited strictly to the amount necessary to meet the Unforeseeable Emergency constituting financial hardship after taking into account the extent such Unforeseeable Emergency may be relieved:

 Through reimbursement or compensation by insurance or otherwise,